Appeal & Dispute Procedures

 - For help filing a Provider Dispute or Appeal, please contact our Complaint and Grievance Department:

-PA Health & Wellness reviews the dispute to ensure that it has been filed within the required 30 days.
-If it has not, then PA Health & Wellness sends written notice to the provider that the dispute is not timely filed.
+PA Health and Wellness reviews the dispute to ensure that it has been filed within the required 30 days.
+If it has not, then PA Health and Wellness sends written notice to the provider that the dispute is not timely filed.

-PA Health & Wellness then has thirty (30) calendar days to resolve the dispute.
+PA Health and Wellness then has thirty (30) calendar days to resolve the dispute.
 The response to the dispute will be provided in writing in the form of a resolution letter.

 It is important to note that inquiries or appeals related to claims are handled separately from provider appeals or disputes.
-Please review the PA Health & Wellness CHC Provider Billing Manual (PDF) for the process for claims reconsideration and disputes.
-Claims status can be viewed via the PA Health & Wellness Secure Provider Portal.
-For claims status inquiries contact PA Health & Wellness’s Provider Services team by calling 1-844-626-6813.
+Please review the PA Health and Wellness CHC Provider Billing Manual (PDF) for the process for claims reconsideration and disputes.
+Claims status can be viewed via the PA Health and Wellness Secure Provider Portal.
+For claims status inquiries contact PA Health and Wellness’s Provider Services team by calling 1-844-626-6813.

 All claim requests for reconsideration, corrected claims or claim disputes must be received within 365 calendar days from the date of service.
-If a provider has a question or is not satisfied with the information they have received related to a claim, there are four (4) effective ways in which the provider can contact PA Health & Wellness.
+If a provider has a question or is not satisfied with the information they have received related to a claim, there are four (4) effective ways in which the provider can contact PA Health and Wellness.

 - Contact a PA Health and Wellness Provider Service Representative: 1-844-626-6813

-- Providers may discuss questions with PA Health & Wellness Provider Services Representatives regarding amount reimbursed or denial of a particular service.
+- Providers may discuss questions with PA Health and Wellness Provider Services Representatives regarding amount reimbursed or denial of a particular service.

 - Submit an Adjusted or Corrected Claim.